 Shinawatra’s failure to gain repossession of his assets made him more desperate to sell off his Man City shares.
 The club’s chief executive Garry Cook had brokered the deal.
 The investor group represented Sheikh Mansour, who had spent £210m to purchase the entirety of Shinawatra’s shares.

-Since the 2008 takeover, Mansour has invested heavily in the club and have accrued millions of pounds of losses to bankroll the team.
+Since the 2008 takeover, Mansour has invested heavily in the club and has accrued millions of pounds of losses to bankroll the team.
 Manchester City’s 2017/18 financial reports revealed, the UAE politician has invested more than £1.3bn in the club out of his own pocket.

 Overwhelming Assignment For Mark Hughes